First measurement of the absolute branching fractions of $\Sigma^+$ nonleptonic decays and test of the $\Delta I = 1/2$ rule

-Although isospin symmetry is explicitly broken in the weak interaction, there is an experimentally well-established $\Delta I= 1/2$ rule, which describes the predominance of transition amplitude with a total isospin change of 1/2~\cite{Cirigliano:2011ny, HFLAV:2022esi}.
-This rule has been empirically validated in kaon and hyperon systems.
-However, recent observations of deviation from this rule in the decays of $\Omega^-$ and $\Lambda$ hyperons~\cite{BESIII:2023ldd, BESIII:2023jhj} have raised critical questions regarding its universality and the possible role of the strong interaction in mediating isospin transitions.
-These findings underscore the need for further experimental investigations to deepen our understanding of isospin-breaking effects in weak decays.
-In $\Sigma$ hyperon decays, the $\Delta I =1/2$ rule imposes specific constraints on the decay amplitudes~\cite{Donoghue:2022wrw} \begin{linenomath*}
+Although isospin symmetry is explicitly broken in weak interactions, experiments have established a striking empirical pattern known as the $\Delta I = 1/2$ rule, which describes the predominance of transition amplitudes with a total isospin change of $1/2$ in nonleptonic strange-hadron decays~\cite{Cirigliano:2011ny,HFLAV:2022esi}.
+This rule has been well verified in both kaon and hyperon systems.
+Lattice QCD calculations have provided a first-principles derivation of this enhancement in $K\to\pi\pi$ decays, demonstrating that the observed hierarchy between the $I=1/2$ and $I=3/2$ amplitudes originates from nonperturbative QCD dynamics~\cite{RBC:2015gro}.
+However, recent observations of deviations from this rule in $\Omega^-$ and $\Lambda$ hyperon decays~\cite{BESIII:2023ldd,BESIII:2023jhj} raise important questions about its universality.
+These developments motivate further experimental tests of the $\Delta I = 1/2$ rule in hyperon decays.
+In $\Sigma$ hyperon decays, the $\Delta I =1/2$ rule imposes specific constraints on the decay amplitudes~\cite{Donoghue:2022wrw}